yeonnqw/ELEC1005-FirstAidHQ/reflection.md

 Apps formulas.
 Plain text columns and Choice columns look identical in the SharePoint list view but behave completely differently in formulas.

-### Challenge 2: Role-based navigation after login
+### Challenge 2: Role
+based navigation after login
 **Problem:** The app needed to send users to different screens based on their role after logging in.
 Early versions used a simple Navigate formula that sent everyone to the same screen.
 The challenge was reading the user's role from